SvetozarP/CPlusPlusSoftUni/README.md

 7. **07shopping** - Shopping cost calculator with delivery fees and discounts
 8. **08lunchBreak** - Time management calculator for lunch breaks

+### 05 - Conditional Statements Advanced
+This module introduces advanced conditional programming concepts including switch statements, complex nested conditions, and multi-dimensional decision making with real-world business applications.

+#### Exercises Completed:

+1. **01dayOfWeek** - Uses switch statement to convert day numbers (1-7) to day names with error handling
+2. **02weekendOrWorkingDay** - Determines if a given day name is a weekend or working day using string comparison
+3. **03animalType** - Classifies animals into mammal, reptile, or unknown categories based on input
+4. **04personalTitles** - Determines appropriate title (Mr./Ms./Master/Miss) based on age and gender
+5. **05smallShop** - Multi-city product pricing calculator with different prices for Sofia, Plovdiv, and Varna
+6. **06numberInRange** - Validates if a number is within the range -100 to 100 (excluding 0)
+7. **07workingHours** - Determines if a business is open based on day of week and hour
+8. **08cinemaTicket** - Calculates cinema ticket prices based on day of the week
+9. **09fruitOrVeg** - Classifies food items as fruit, vegetable, or unknown
+10. **10invalidNumber** - Validates if a number is invalid (not in range 100-200 and not 0)
+11. **11fruitShop** - Complex fruit pricing system with different prices for weekdays vs weekends
+12. **12tradeCommissions** - Multi-tier commission calculator based on city and sales amount

 ## 🛠️ Technical Details

 - **Language**: C++